abilian/nua/doc/src/dev/nua-config.md

 ```

 ## Section `docker`

 Most application will not require any tuning in this section.
-Each key/value pair of this section must be a valid py-docker parameter, see:
+Each key/value pair of this section must be a valid `pydocker` parameter, see:
 https://docker-py.readthedocs.io/en/stable/containers.html

-Some values should no be used, because the orchestrator manage them directly, like fields related to volumes and mount points, healthcheck, ports.
+Some values should no be used, because the orchestrator manages them directly, like fields related to volumes and mount points, healthcheck, ports.

 By default, the nua-orchestrator uses these values:
 - `detach = true`, this value is not editable
 - `restart_policy.name = "always"`, restart always a crashed container, could be modified to custom configuration like `{"Name": "on-failure", "MaximumRetryCount": 5}`
 - `mem_limit = 16M`, default memory limit for the container
-- `auto_remove = false`, no auto-removal of the container on daemon side when the container’s process exits
+- `auto_remove = false`, no auto-removal of the container on daemon side when the container’s process exits.

 A special value is the networking mode of the container.
 The `nua-orchestrator` expects that all containers are in sub networks.
 However, some rare applications may require to run in the actual host network.
 An example is the `galene` application.
 Then all ports configuration must be hand made.
 - `network = "host"`  for very special cases